microsoft/vscode-remote-try-sqlserver/README.md

 ## Things to try with an Azure Subscription

-This remote container uses the Azure CLI [dev container feature](https://github.com/devcontainers/features), that allows to interact with your Azure subscription.
+This dev container uses the Azure CLI [dev container feature](https://github.com/devcontainers/features), that allows to interact with your Azure subscription.
 Here we will create a new Azure SQL Server and deploy our schema onto it.

 > Note: In this example, we use the Azure CLI to create our Azure resources.
 In a production environment, we would probably rely on Infrastructure tools like [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep).